-Using your smartphone or tablet abroad
+Using your smartphone abroad

 Tablets and smartphones are now as much a holiday essential as suncream and swimwear.